Welcome

 Future plans

-The next InterPython workshop is going to take place before the end of 2024.
+The next InterPython workshop is going to take place on June 1-4, 2024.
 Unlike the first workshop, the second one will be open for participation for the whole LSST community.
 We also plan to additionally improve the materials of the workshop, e.g. add episodes on using project templates and writing software documentation.